Renewal Management

 Involve the User and Seek Feedback

 Today, SaaS vendors and enterprise technology managers prioritize the end users.
 IT teams can no longer afford to select applications and force adoption.
-IT leaders must factor user experience and satisfaction into decision-making for the acquisition and long-term management of SaaS tools.
+IT leaders must factor user experience and satisfaction into decision-making for the acquisition and long-term management of SaaS subscriptions.

 Understanding how the user experience affects adoption and utilization can prevent the growth of shadow IT by providing users the tools they’re more likely to continue to utilize.
 With the plethora of easily accessible SaaS choices, users dissatisfied with a software experience often acquire tools on their own.
 This rogue SaaS acquisition inevitably leads to the growth of shadow IT.